 Federal & State Grants

 Students may be eligible to receive additional state and federal grant aid.
-A list of available programs can be found under Grants.
 Eligibility for these awards is determined by information provided on a student’s Free Application for Federal Student Aid (FASFA).
 Like grant aid awarded by Canisius, this is free money that does not require repayment.

 Students may be eligible for Federal Work-Study or the Canisius Griffin Employment Program.
 These programs pay students for work performed in a job on campus.